SCHOLARSHIPS & AWARDS

 Southeast Tourism Society Marketing College Scholarships

-In our commitment to improve tourism in rural areas the Alabama-Mississippi-Tennessee Rural Tourism Conference is pleased to sponsor three individuals each year to the Southeast Tourism Society Marketing College.
+In our commitment to improve tourism in rural areas, the Alabama-Mississippi-Tennessee Rural Tourism Conference is pleased to sponsor three individuals each year to the Southeast Tourism Society Marketing College.
 We will sponsor one individual from each of the three states: Alabama, Mississippi and Tennessee.

 Our sponsorship covers full tuition for a person staying in the dorm.
 We do not cover transportation or any other expenses.
 This is a three year commitment on our part for each individual, provided the individual successfully completes each year and remains in the tourism industry in his or her state.